spyren/Mecrisp-Cube/sdcard/man/BoardSupportPackage.md

 # Pocket Power Pack

+Model railroading on the go.
+A battery operated power pack give you the opportunity to take your model railroad with you.
+No mess with outlets and cables.
+The pocket power pack, some sectional track, one locomotive and a few cars and you are in business.

 ![](img/ppp.jpg)

 ## DC-Mode
- - Max. current 0.5 A (limted by the DCDC-converter )
+ - Max. current 0.5 A (limited by the DCDC-converter )
- - Short ciruit proof
+ - Short circuit proof
  - Adjustable rail voltage between 4 V and 20 V
  - Display shows
    - PWM duty cycle 0 ..
 100 %